ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_basics.md

 ### Simple addition example

-Here is an example code compiled for SVE (left) and for NEON (right):
+Take a look at the example code compiled for SVE (left) and for NEON (right):

 {{< godbolt width="100%" height="700px" mode="diff" lopt="-O3 -march=armv8-a" ropt="-O3 -march=armv8-a+sve" src="int fun(double * restrict a, double * restrict b, int size)\n{\n  for (int i=0; i < size; ++i)\n  {\n    b[i] += a[i];\n  }\n}" >}}

-Note how small the SVE assembly is in comparison to NEON.
-This is due to the predicate behaviour which avoids generating assembly for remainder loops (scalar operations performed when the iteration domain is not a multiple of the vector length).
-The following describes the behaviour of the SVE assembly.
+Notice how small the SVE assembly is in comparison to NEON.
+This is due to the predicate behaviour which avoids generating assembly for remainder loops (scalar operations performed when the iteration domain is not a multiple of the vector length.

+Let's look at what the SVE assembly instructions are doing:

 The first 4 lines initialize the registers R2, R3, R4.
 R2 corresponds to the array size, R3 to the loop index, and R4 to the vector length.